Women driving change: The moment that seeded a movement

 But that dark moment seeded a movement that had been brewing for decades.
 And the movement that came together with Higgins as its linchpin deserved its results this weekend.
 Women for justice, women for change, women for safety, women for innovation and risk and bravery.
 Women marching, women standing, women voting.
 Women representing.
 Represent.

-Those same women were the ones Morrison threatened last year when he refused to meet with protestors.
+Those same women were the ones Morrison threatened last year when he refused to meet with protesters.

 "This is a vibrant liberal democracy.
 Not far from here, such marches, even now, are being met with bullets - but not here in this country."